 Our program has a very active professional student organization, the IUP Fashion Association (FA).
 The FA meets biweekly and hosts trips, brings in professional guest speakers, sponsors fundraisers, participates in service projects, and hosts two fashion shows a year.
 For more information about the organization, its officers, activities, and calendar of events, please visit the IUP Fashion Association website.

 Is an internship required for graduation?
 How do I find an internship?

-Internships, although strongly suggested, are not required for graduation.
+Internships, although strongly encouraged, are not required for graduation.
 Students who choose to do a fashion internship usually participate in one during the summer between their junior and senior year.
 In this way, students have taken several FSMR courses to help them to be better prepared for the experience.
-An internship taken for credit (one credit hour equates to forty hours of work) will go towards their four to nine free electives needed for graduation.
-Students who choose not to do an internship will take four to nine credits of coursework in order to fulfill the free elective graduation requirement.
+An internship taken for credit (one credit hour equates to 40 hours of work) will go towards their free electives needed for graduation.
+Students who choose not to do an internship will take alternative coursework in order to fulfill the free elective graduation requirement.

 Why should I choose IUP and not a specialty fashion school?

 Our main concern is with our students’ success.
 Students in our program receive a strong liberal arts education with a competitive Fashion Merchandising curriculum and a strong business component.
 As a state-owned institution, IUP students benefit from low tuition, a collegiate atmosphere, and caring faculty members who focus on teaching.
 Students can participate in campuswide activities such as sororities/fraternities, majors clubs, artistic performances, and sports events.
 IUP also offers many courses that are on line or available during winter and summer breaks, making it more convenient for students.
 Fashion Merchandising classes range in size from forty to fifty for lecture classes and eighteen to twenty-five for lab classes, making it a personable environment.
 The Indiana community is also very accessible to our students via the Indigo Bus System, and many businesses are within walking distance of campus.